OjAy-stack/Multiplication-Table/README.md

 # Multiplication-Table
-"A Python script to print the multiplication table for any number entered by the user, using a for loop."
+A Python script to print the multiplication table for any number entered by the user, using a for loop.

 This project contains a Python script that generates a multiplication table for any number entered by the user.
 The script uses a `for` loop and demonstrates basic programming concepts.